 The group will share promising practices and collaborate to address a variety of social determinants of health needs among Medicaid beneficiaries across the state.
 Social determinants of health are the conditions in the places where people live, learn, work, and play that affect health outcomes.

-The new Texas Managed Care Organization Social Determinants of Health Learning Collaborative is a partnership between the Texas Association of Health Plans (TAHP), Texas Association of Community Health Plans (TACHP), Center for Health Care Strategies (CHCS), and the Texas Department of Health and Human Services (Texas HHS), with support provided by Episcopal Health Foundation and Robert Wood Johnson Foundation (RWJF).
+The new Texas Managed Care Organization Social Determinants of Health Learning Collaborative is a partnership between the Texas Health and Human Services Commission, the Texas Medicaid Program, Texas Association of Health Plans (TAHP), Texas Association of Community Health Plans (TACHP), and the Center for Health Care Strategies (CHCS), with support provided by Episcopal Health Foundation and Robert Wood Johnson Foundation (RWJF).

 “Medical care alone isn’t enough to keep many Texans healthy, especially for those below the poverty line who depend on Medicaid,” said Elena Marks, President and CEO of Episcopal Health Foundation.
 “This project will help find programs and solutions to improve patients’ health outside the doctor’s office and incorporate them into the Medicaid system.”

 “Medicaid managed care organizations play a pivotal role in delivering and incentivizing care that keeps people healthy,” said Meshie Knight, program officer at RWJF.
 “RWJF is pleased to support this project that aims to equip managed care organizations with tools, resources and best practices to better address the physical, mental health and social needs and goals of their beneficiaries.”

 More than 50 participants representing 15 managed care organizations, the Texas Health and Human Services Commission, and other groups recently met in Austin to launch the collaborative’s work.
 The group learned about efforts around the country to address social determinants of health through Medicaid managed care programs, as well as existing Texas-based strategies that are currently addressing non-medical factors affecting patients’ health.